django-cms/django-cms/docs/extending_cms/placeholders.rst

         # your methods

-The :class:`~cms.models.fields.PlaceholderField` takes a string as its first argument which will be used to configure which plugins can be used in this placeholder.
+The :class:`~cms.models.fields.PlaceholderField` takes an optional parameter (`slotname`) of type string as its first argument which will be used to configure which plugins can be used in this placeholder.
 The configuration is the same as for placeholders in the CMS.

 .. warning::